jeff-adkisson/swe-3643-fall-2024/homework/homework-3.md

 1. Create a README.md file in the root directory of Homework 3.

 2. Put the following Markdown in your `Homework3/README.md` file.
+You are welcome (and encouraged) to add more information, such as how to configure Playwright, how to execute tests from the command line, etc.

    ```markdown
    # Homework 3